Creating a Community Based on the Joy of Giving

 For over twenty three years, Kedma has been working with seminary students by creating programming that is both individually fulfilling and community building.
 Kedma enables gap year students to give back within Israeli society by partnering with schools and non-profits throughout Israel, thereby offering meaningful weekly volunteer activities as well as special service learning events throughout the year.
 Kedma’s programs are also a forum through which seminary students come together and form an inter-seminary community based on the joy of giving.

-Kedma seminary volunteer program
+Kedma volunteer program

 kedma cohort program